 If you watch TV, you would gain more from ditching your favorite show to focus on the life you want to have.
 Although you may miss the show for a week or two, you will quickly realize that it was just entertainment and you don’t need it in your life.
 There are more life-giving ways to relax.
 If that sounds extreme or doesn’t apply, also try the following:

-A little time towards your passion can make a big difference.
+A little time toward your passion makes a big difference.

 I hope you are beginning to see how much your belief system that you don’t have time keeps you from even making room for it.
 You can absolutely fit your passion into 30 minutes to an hour every day.
 You may need to get up an hour earlier to make this work or take an extra hour to yourself after work, before you come home, to learn a new skill or take a class.